Ask Phill 6 - How to beat Bird Flu

 LATEST INFORMATION ABOUT AVIAN INFLUENZA

-28th October 2025: Just to clarify APHA announcement today (because, as normal, it's not that clear) ...
+28th October 2025: Just to clarify APHA announcement today ...

-You must house your birds IF:
+^You must house your birds IF:

 AND: